octopress/asset-pipeline/README.md

 ### Ordering assets

-By default when scripts and stylesheets are combined, they added based on their order in the file system.
+By default when scripts and stylesheets are combined, they are added based on their order in the file system.
 You can manually specify order like this:

 ```